Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Proposed Methods

 \subsection{Pruning Ratio-Adaptive Sampling}

-Since the distribution of difficulty scores is dense in high-score samples, selecting only the highest-score samples may result in a biased model \citep{zhou2023probabilisticbilevelcoresetselection, maharana2023d2, choi2024bws}.
-To address this, we design a sampling method to determine the subset $\gS\subset\gD$, rather than simply pruning the samples with the lowest score.
+Since the distribution of difficulty scores is dense in high-score samples, selecting only the highest-score samples may result in a biased model \cite{zhou2023probabilisticbilevelcoresetselection, maharana2023d2, choi2024bws}.
+To address this, we design a sampling method to determine the subset $\gS\subset\gD$, rather than simply pruning the samples with the lowest scores.
 We introduce a Beta distribution that varies with the pruning ratio.
 The primary objective of this method is to ensure that the selected subsets gradually include more easy samples into the coreset as the pruning ratio increases.

-However, the concepts of ``easy'' and ``hard'' cannot be distinguished solely based on uncertainty, or DUAL score.
+However, the concepts of ``easy'' and ``hard'' cannot be distinguished solely based on uncertainty or DUAL score.
 To address this, we use the \emph{prediction mean} again for sampling.
 We utilize the Beta probability density function (PDF) to define the selection probability of each sample.
 First, we assign each data point a corresponding PDF value based on its prediction mean and weight this probability using the DUAL score.
-The weighted probability with the DUAL score is then normalized so that the sum equals 1, and then used as the sampling probability.
-To be clear, sampling probability is for selecting samples, \emph{not for pruning}.
+The weighted probability with the DUAL score is then normalized to the range $[0, 1]$, then used as the sampling probability.
+We clarify that sampling probability is for selecting samples, \emph{not for pruning}.
 Therefore, for each pruning ratio $r$, we randomly select $(1-r)\cdot n$ samples without replacement, where sampling probabilities are given according to the prediction mean and DUAL score as described.
-The detailed algorithm for our proposed pruning method with Beta sampling is provided in Algorithm~\ref{alg:DUAL}, Appendix~\ref{Appendix_explanation_of_dual_pruning}.
+The detailed algorithm for our proposed pruning method is provided in Algorithm~\ref{alg:DUAL}, Appendix~\ref{Appendix_explanation_of_dual_pruning}.

-We design the Beta PDF to assign a sampling probability concerning a prediction mean as follows:
+We design the Beta PDF function to assign a sampling probability concerning a prediction mean as follows:

+where $C > 0$ is a fixed constant, and the $\mu_D$ stands for the prediction mean of the highest score sample.
+Recalling that the mean of Beta distribution is $\frac{\alpha_r}{\alpha_r + \beta_r}$, the above choice makes the mean of Beta distribution moves progressively with $r$, starting from $\mu_\gD$ ($r \simeq 0$, small pruning ratio) to one.
+In other words, with growing $r$, this Beta distribution becomes skewed towards the easier region ($r \rightarrow 1$, large pruning ratio), which in turn gives more weight to easy samples.